ot4i/hybridconnect-logging-tutorial/README.md

 # productinsights-logging-tutorial
-This repository holds the source code for an IBM Integration Bus Tutorial describing Hybrid Connect Logging
+This repository holds the source code for an IBM Integration Bus Tutorial describing Product Insights Logging